cjstiel/ownership-electricity-retail/README.md

 - bootstrap
 - hypotheses testing.

-## Funding

-The research was funded by the Leibniz Association while we were investigators in the research project "Kommunale Infrastrukturunternehmen zwischen Energiewende und demographischem Wandel" (2013-2016) at DIW Berlin.

 ## Further reading

-The results are published in Stiel, C.; Cullmann, A.; Nieswand, M. (2018): [Do Private Utilities Outperform Local Government-Owned Utilities?
-Evidence from German Retail Electricity.](https://doi.org/10.1111/geer.12134) German Economic Review.
-19(4). pp. 401-425.

-We also discuss the results in a policy brief Cullmann, A.; Nieswand, M.; Seifert, S.; Stiel, C. (2016): [Keine Effizienzunterschiede zwischen oeffentlichen und privaten Energieversorgungsungernehmen.](https://hdl.handle.net/10419/141295) DIW Wochenbericht.
+We discuss the results in two policy briefs

+- _(german)_ Cullmann, A.; Nieswand, M.; Seifert, S.; Stiel, C. (2016): [Keine Effizienzunterschiede zwischen &ouml;ffentlichen und privaten Energieversorgungsunternehmen.](https://hdl.handle.net/10419/141295) DIW Wochenbericht.
 83(20). pp. 448-453.
+- _(english)_ Cullmann, A.; Nieswand, M.; Seifert, S.; Stiel, C. (2016): [No differences in efficiency between public and private utilities.](http://hdl.handle.net/10419/141288) DIW Economic
+Bulletin 20/2016, pp. 233-238.

+The article was part of the research project _Kommunale Infrastrukturunternehmen zwischen Energiewende und demografischem Wandel_ financed by the Leibniz Association (2013-2016).
+Visit https://modern-state-owned-firms.gitlab.io/landing-page/ for more information on the project and related research in this field.